bio-learn/biolearn/doc/index.rst

     how to use machine learning models (e.g. :sklearn:`scikit-learn <>`) for quantitative and qualitative analysis.

-    Biolearn is scientifically and fiscally supported by `Biomarkers of Aging Consortium <https://www.agingconsortium.org/>`_ and `Methuselah Foundation <https://www.mfoundation.org/>`_ respectively
+    Biolearn is scientifically and financially supported by `Biomarkers of Aging Consortium <https://www.agingconsortium.org/>`_ and `Methuselah Foundation <https://www.mfoundation.org/>`_ respectively

 .. grid::